Frequently Asked Questions

 How do I find out more about Liposuction for Lipoedema?

-Liposuction for lipoedema is a very specialised form of liposuction and quite different from cosmetic surgery.
-We recommend that you seek out suitably qualified surgeons and consider your options very carefully.
+Liposuction for Lipoedema is a very specialised form of liposuction and quite different from cosmetic surgery.
+We recommend that you seek out suitably qualified surgeons for a personal consultation and advice and costs.
+Consider your options very carefully.
 To date very few people have managed to get funding for private liposuction and most patients self fund their treatment.
 As most people require several operations, it can be very costly.
+Most surgeons offer an initial consultation via email.
+Always ask for information on previous patients and the type of garments and support you will receive post operatively.

 I am hoping to get liposuction treatment and was wondering if you have a list of recommended surgeons?

-To date very few surgeons have published reports on the long-term effect of liposuction for lipoedema.
-As many of our members report that they have had very good results from liposuction with suitably qualified surgeons we hope that more will publish their results in the future.
-Liposuction surgeons are often invited to speak at Lipoedema UK conferences about their work.
-Please visit our pages on liposuction and our 2016 and 2017 Conferences pages for more information. *
+To date very few surgeons have published reports on the long-term effect of liposuction on lipedema patients, but as many of our members report that they have had very good results from liposuction with suitably qualified surgeons.
+We hope that more will publish their results in the future.
+Please visit or Liposuction pages for a list of published reports.

-How do I and/or my GP apply for funding to the NHS to cover Liposuction?
+How do I and/or my GP apply for NHS funding to cover Liposuction?

-Funding for liposuction treatments can only be obtained through each patient’s own GP who has to complete an application on your behalf and submit it to your own local Clinical Commissioning Group (CCG).
+Funding for liposuction treatments can only be obtained through a patient’s own GP who completes an application on your behalf and submits it to your own local Clinical Commissioning Group (CCG).

 I’ve been told that Manual Lymphatic Drainage (MLD) can help ease discomfort.
 Where can I find a practitioner?

-Manaul Lymphatic Draininge is a specialist massage therapy that maximises the potential of the lymphatic system through gently rhythmic movement of the skin.
+Manual Lymphatic Drainage is a specialist massage therapy that maximises the potential of the lymphatic system through gently rhythmic movement of the skin.
 Practitioners are fully trained to understand lipoedema and many people find it helps improve their symptoms.
 We suggest you look on the MLD UK website for information on MLD and therapists in your area, and have a chat with the ones that are a good fit for you.
+There are several good videos on Self Lymphatic Drainage on the internet and some are also available from the Lymphoedema Support Network.

 Are there any social media information for women with Lipoedema?